Derek Parfit: Personal life

 Parfit met Janet Radcliffe Richards in 1982, and they then began a relationship that lasted until his death.
 They married in 2010.
 Richards believes Parfit had Asperger syndrome.

-Parfit supported effective altruism.
+He supported effective altruism.
 He was a member of Giving What We Can and pledged to donate at least 10% of his income to effective charities.

 Parfit was an avid photographer who regularly traveled to Venice and St. Petersburg to photograph architecture.